DSD-DBS/capella-collab-manager/docs/user/docs/projects/models/diagrams/setup_diagram_cache.md

     Please note the following limitations:

        - The diagram cache is only available for your own Gitlab and Github projects.
-You can not use it if you have no permissions for a Github repository even though the pipeline might be up to date and the project is public.
+You can also use it for public projects if the diagram cache gets pushed to the repository.
        - You need a pipeline in the Git repository of the model, which serves the diagrams via [job artifacts Gitlab](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html) or [job artifacts Github](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts)